What is Windows Defender – Security Warning SCAM?

 - Once downloading is done, please close all programs and open windows on your computer.
 Next, launch a file named Zemana.AntiMalware.Setup.

-- This will launch the “Setup wizard” of Zemana AntiMalware (ZAM) onto your PC.
+- This will launch the “Setup wizard” of Zemana AntiMalware onto your computer.
 Follow the prompts and don’t make any changes to default settings.

-- When the Setup wizard has finished installing, the Zemana AntiMalware will open and open the main window.
+- When the Setup wizard has finished installing, the Zemana AntiMalware will open and display the main window.

-- Further, click the “Scan” button to locate adware related to the Windows Defender – Security Warning pop up scam.
-A scan may take anywhere from 10 to 30 minutes, depending on the number of files on your device and the speed of your PC system.
+- Further, click the “Scan” button to locate adware related to the Windows Defender – Security Warning scam.
+A scan may take anywhere from 10 to 30 minutes, depending on the number of files on your computer and its speed.
 When a threat is detected, the number of the security threats will change accordingly.
-Wait until the the checking is finished.
+Wait until the the scanning is finished.

 - Once the scan is finished, Zemana Anti-Malware will produce a list of unwanted apps and adware.

 - Next, you need to click the “Next” button.
 The utility will start to remove adware which causes scam pop-ups.
 After disinfection is finished, you may be prompted to restart the PC.

 - Close Zemana and continue with the next step.